-Results of the program demonstrated the potential for a significant copper gold porphyry deposit at Shorty Creek with discovery of 0.71 % Cu equivalent mineralization in the first core drilling at Shorty Creek.
-The 2015 Freegold drill program was designed to test a combination of geochemistry, geophysics (airborne and induced polarization surveys) and as well as favourable geology based on the results of the 2014 program.
+The 2015 drill program was designed to test a combination of geochemistry, geophysics (airborne and induced polarization surveys) and as well as favourable geology based on the results of the 2014 program.
+Results of the program demonstrated the potential for a significant copper gold porphyry deposit at Shorty Creek with discovery of 0.55 % Cu in the first core drilling at Shorty Creek

 The 2015 drilling was completed in the area of Hill 1835 where results of previous drilling by Asarco had suggested the potential for a porphyry system at depth.
-The Asarco drill program (1989/1990) was comprised of an RC drill program with a maximum hole depth of 500 feet.
+The Asarco drill program (1989/1990) was comprised of an RC drill program with a maximum hole depth of 152 metres.
 The presence of copper mineralization in conjunction with gold mineralization was noted at depth in most of the historic drill holes.

-The presence of quartz feldspar porphyry was noted in Holes SC-15-01, 02 and 03 confirming Freegold's proposed model.
+The presence of quartz feldspar porphyry was noted in Holes SC-15-01, 02 and 03 confirmed the proposed model.